aml-org/amf/documentation/raml_vocabularies.md

 vocab:jsCode rdfs:domain vocab:JSConstraint
 ```

-The implications of introducing a class in the domain of a property is that provided this assertion based on the previous example:
+The implications of introducing a class in the domain of a property is provided by this assertion, which is based on the previous example:

 ``` n3
 a vocab:jsCode b .